Pressure And Performance - Goram & Vincent | Shopify Experts and Klaviyo Silver Partner

 • Demands (Workload, work culture)

-• Role (Clarity on employee’s responsibilities)
+• Role (clarity on employee’s responsibilities)

-• Support (What support you have among colleagues, Line Managers, Training support)
+• Support (what support you have among colleagues, Line Managers, Training support)

-• Relationships (Behaviour amongst colleagues)
+• Relationships (behaviour towards colleagues)

 My next group exercise is to ask the same question, only this time I ask what makes for a high performance.
 Oddly some of those same examples above pop up here too: